liferay/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-services-using-skinny-json-provider.markdown

   Liferay Portal 6.2 and later).
 - `toggle` - a Boolean field.

-Imagine that you have multiple articles based on this structure, and you wish to retrieve them through the `get-skinny-journal-articles` service.
+Say you have many articles based on this structure, and you wish to retrieve them through the `get-skinny-journal-articles` service.
 Here is an example JavaScript invocation to retrieve the articles: